panacotar/blog/_posts/2023-10-21-encrypt-your-files-for-cloud-storage.md

 {% endhighlight %}

 ## Encrypting a directory
-If running the same command and passing a directory, you will get an error: `read error: Is a directory`.
+If trying to encrypt a directory with the same steps, you will get an error: `read error: Is a directory`.
 This happens because `gpg` expects a single file.
 One workaround is to archive the directory first, which will merge all the content into a single file.
 Then, you can proceed with the encryption.

 Example, encrypting a `test` directory with multiple files: